BenStance/AL-Objects-That-Intergrate-WorkFlow-and-Post-To-PO/ReadMe.md

 - **Open**: Document is being prepared and can be edited
 - **Pending**: Sent for approval, awaiting review
 - **Approved**: Successfully approved, ready for PO creation

+### Viewing Related Purchase Documents

+- From the RGP Request Document page, use the **Quotes/Orders** actions
+- Instantly open and review Purchase Quotes and Purchase Orders linked to the request

 ## 🎯 Business Benefits